-The end semester examination of a course unit is comprised of theory examination or practical examination or both as specified by the relevant department.
+The end semester examination of a course unit is comprised of theory examination or practical examination, or both as specified by the relevant department.
 Thus, for a course unit which is comprised of both theory and practical papers at the end semester examination, the total marks (%) is calculated using an equation which is set according to credit ratio between the theory and practical components of the course unit.
 Based on the credit value, the duration of practical examination of a course unit varies from one to two hours and, for theory examination, it varies from one hour to three hours.

-The theory examination is comprised of two or three sections; Section I, Section II/Section A, and Section III/Section B. Marks distribution among the sections, length & duration of the examination are based on the credit value of the course unit as detailed below.
+Students should sit for both T & P components of a course unit together in a summative assessment to complete the assessment of the unit.
+The theory examination comprises two or three sections; Section I, Section II/Section A, and Section III/Section B. Marks distribution among the sections, length & duration of the examination are based on the credit value of the course unit as detailed below.

-Section I is comprised of multiple choice questions
+Section I is comprised of multiple-choice questions.

-Section II / Section A is comprised of structured essay questions
+Section II / Section A is comprised of structured essay questions.

-Section III / Section B is comprised of essay questions
+C 111 / · Section III / Section B is comprised of essay / questions.

 Credit Value-Based Structure of Theory Examination Papers

-6 1 Section I Section II/Section A Section III/ Section B
+The S ection [ Section II/Section A Section III/ Section B ection B

-The credit value of the course unit No. of questions Marks allocation Duration (h) No. of questions Marks allocation Duration (h) No. of questions Marks allocation Duration (h)
+cred it valu e of the cour se unit N of qu es tio ns M ar all oc ati on Duration(h) N of qu es tio ns M ar all oc ati on Dur a ti o n ( h ) N of qu es tio ns M ar ks all oc ati on Dura ti o n (h )

 1 N/A N/A N/A 0 N/A N/A 2 100 1

-N/A N/A N/A 2 60 1/2 1 40 1/2
+N/A N/A N/A 2 60 1⁄2 1 40 1⁄2

 2 20 30 1⁄2 3 30 1 2 40 1

 ≥ 3 20 30 1⁄2 5 40 1 1⁄2 2 30 1

-No multiple choice questions are given under one-credit-course units; therefore, the relevant theory examination paper is comprised of only Section A and Section B.
+\ No multiple-choice questions are given under one-credit-course units; therefore, the relevant theory examination paper is comprised of only Section A and Section B.